thefiredragon/MacOS-XPS-9500-4K-OpenCore/README.md

 # Installation

-## Patchig Edid for 4k Display no longer needed‚
+## Patchig edid for 4k Display is not longer required

 ### Patching 4k Panel
 ~~Extract from Linux your EDID~~